 Pierpont neither affiliates knowingly with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, color, age, religion, sex, national origin, disability, or sexual orientation as defined by applicable laws and regulations.
 Further inquiries may be directed to the Affirmative Action Officer, George Perich, 200H Advanced Technology Center, (304) 362-9566.

 As required by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, reasonable accommodations are provided for those students whose disability may affect their pursuit of a college education.
 If these services are desired, students must contact the Office of Disability Services, which is located in Hardway Hall, Room 231-A, and complete an intake.
-Documentation of the disability that is to be accommodated for is required.
-Documentation requirements can be found on the web site or by contacting Disability Services.
+Documentation of the disability for which there is an accommodation is required.
+Documentation requirements can be found on the website or by contacting Disability Services.
 Students registered with Disability Services receive priority scheduling for their classes.
 Students should contact their academic advisor for priority class pre-registration.
-For additional information contact the Office of Disability Services at (304) 534-7878 or consult the Disability Services web page here.
+For additional information contact the Office of Disability Services at (304) 534-7878.

 In compliance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989, Pierpont has a Drug-Free Awareness Program designed to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
 Further inquiries may be directed to the Assistant Vice President of Human Resources.